 The children's services education improvement service programme offers a range of courses and conferences which have been developed to enhance the learning and teaching taking place in Derbyshire schools and settings.

-To complement these the education improvement service also offer a wide range of consultancy and training packages tailor-made to suit the needs of individuals, departments, whole staff groups, individual school settings and clusters/groups of schools.
+To complement these the education improvement service also offer a wide range of consultancy and training packages tailor-made to suit the needs of individuals, departments, whole staff groups, individual school settings and clusters or groups of schools.

 A Derbyshire that cares